NaXzyu/Dialogos/docs/Overview.md

 Through iterative testing, the agent evolves, its responses becoming more fluid, more natural, more human.
 With each iteration, the agent moves closer to the ideal envisioned in its design—a conversational partner capable of understanding and engaging in the ebb and flow of human dialogue.

-This section aims to encapsulate the recursive nature of the training process, highlighting the dynamic interplay between the agent's actions, observations, and the reward function that guides its learning path.
-The training process is depicted as a continuous loop, emphasizing the self-evolving nature of the conversational model.

 ---

 ## The Training Process: An Esoteric Odyssey